 2: Note the SEO score (and its limitations)

-The SEO score shown as a percentage and is based on all the combined analyses in the SEO Content Optimization tool, but does not address the overall quality of links into the site or take into account how Google might change the results for the user depending on (say) their location, age or past search history.
+The Content Optimization Tool’s SEO score should be one part of your content strategy quality checks.
+It is shown as a percentage and is based on all the combined analyses in the SEO Content Optimization tool, but does not address the overall quality of links into the site or take into account how Google might change the results for the user depending on (say) their location, age or past search history.
 Adding these metrics into the score would be unfair to the copywriter who will be aiming to perfect their content based on these steps, as these are factors beyond their ability to influence.

 3: Understand the Serps Orientation